stephannielsen/adventofcode/README.md

 This repo contains my solutions for [Advent of Code](https://adventofcode.com/).

-The repo does not contain the input data, only my solutions.
 Written in JS.
 Simply run the scripts with NodeJS.